gbkel/kindlefy/README.md

 **Local**

 It saves the sync history inside the repository this action is currently running on.
-You need to give Kindlefy a github access token in order to edit the repository, usually when we are using a Github Action, it automatically sets up a variable called GITHUB_TOKEN on the build context that can be used as shown in the .yml example in the start of the readme.
+You need to give Kindlefy a github access token in order to edit the repository, usually when we are using a Github Action, it automatically sets up a variable called 'GITHUB_TOKEN' on the build context that can be used as shown in the .yml example in the start of the readme.

 ```json
 {